vandyreddy/world_development_explorer/wdx_analysis.md

 4. Are the infant rates are increasing or decreasing per year?
  - Where do you get the data to help answer your questions?
 I am currently using WDX explorer which itself is the tool and wholesum which provides us lot of information and aprt from this main source would be from indicator UNICEF www.childmortality.org
  - BUBBLE CHART :-
+ - The infant death rate is gradually increasing in germany from 2015-2020
+ - The infant death rate is gradually decreasing in canada and switzerland from past 5 years
 - 2015
    ![image](https://user-images.githubusercontent.com/37033871/112765980-b6a8eb00-8fdd-11eb-9854-27384cd3f7eb.png)
 - 2016